Is this the most bizarre AirBnb request ever?

-Anyone who has ever stayed in an AirBnb before, knows that as with most online profiles, what you see if not always what you get.
+Anyone who has ever stayed in an AirBnb before knows that, as with most online profiles, what you see is not always what you get.

-Maybe you found someone else still vacating the property, or the accommodations were shockingly small compared to the online photos.
+Maybe you found someone else still vacating the property, or the accommodation was shockingly small compared to the online photos.

 But for one man, a holiday to New York City took a bizarre turn, when the owners' obsession with cleanliness left him totally freaked out.